Banking and insurance in Iran: Venture capital

-In recent decades Iran has shown an increasing interest in various entrepreneurship fields, in higher educational settings, policy making and business.
+Iran has shown an increasing interest in various entrepreneurship fields, in higher educational settings, policy making and business.
 Although primary and secondary school textbooks do not address entrepreneurship, several universities including Tehran University and Sharif University, offer courses on entrepreneurship to undergraduate and graduate students.

 According to the 2012 Global Entrepreneurship Monitor report, the rate of entrepreneurship in Iran among men fluctuated between 14 and 20% while the same rate for women (between the ages of 18 and 64) fluctuated from 4 to 6% between 2008 and 2012 (& while their overall economic participation makes up only 13% of the entire economy).
 In 2012, Iran scored 67 among 177 countries according to the Global Entrepreneurship and Development Index.
 Some of this activity falls under the informal economy.

 Iran's fifth economic plan (2010–15) has allotted $3 billion to the Initial Investment Technology Fund, which is designed to support new university graduates who want to develop their ideas and carry out innovative projects.
 The Innovation and Prosperity Fund was also established in March 2011 to support knowledge base companies & foreign direct investment in Iran.
 Avatech is one of Iran's well-known start-up incubator located at Tehran University.
 Sarava and Griffon Capital are Iran's first venture-capital and private equity funds respectively.
 As of 2014, Canton Hermidas Private Equity and Swicorp are the two foreign based private equity funds that have a focus on Iran.
 Foreign companies are beginning to explore ways to start technology companies in Iran or allow their services to become available in the country.